Skip to Content

 Property is divided into two main categories regarding divorce property settlement.

-- Separate property is property that was owned before the marriage took place, property in the form of an inheritance or gift, compensation recovered by the marriage partner from a case, or anything which is exchanged for property which falls under these headings.
+• Separate property is property that was owned before the marriage took place, property in the form of an inheritance or gift, compensation recovered by the marriage partner from a case, or anything that is exchanged for property that falls under these headings.

-Salary, cars, retirement savings, and more are all subject to community property laws and if you do not have an attorney to protect your assets, you may lose half of your ownership.
+Salary, cars, retirement savings, and more are all subject to community property laws, and if you do not have a Dallas property division lawyer to protect your assets, you may lose half of your ownership.
 Ensure that you notify your lawyer early on in the divorce process if you own separate property.

 Factors Affecting Property Division in Texas